jnsage/Bricks_and_Pieces/README.md

 git clone git@github.com:jnsage/Bricks_and_Pieces.git
 ```
 2) Navigate to the Bricks_and_Pieces directory.
-3) Create and a virtual environment
+3) Create a virtual environment
 ```
 python -m venv venv
 ```